jelsonjay/responsive-animate/README.md

 # responsive-animate
-this is a responsive website using html5 css3, animate.css & js
+this is a responsive website using html5, css3, sass, animate.css & js